tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 # The Client Token Protocol

 A URL that complies with the Client Token Protocol MUST respond to a properly authenticated HTTP GET request with  a client token.

-The contents of the entity-body MUST be interpreted as a client token.
-The default media type of a client token is `vnd.librarysimplified/drm-client-registration-token`.
-The meaning of a token of any other media type is undefined.
+This specification defines the meaning of client tokens of media type `vnd.librarysimplified/drm-client-registration-token`.
+It does not define the meaning of client tokens of other media types.

 The meaning of a client token depends on the DRM scheme under consideration.
 In the DRM Extensions for OPDS, the DRM scheme is conveyed through the `drm:scheme` attribute.